open-telemetry/opentelemetry-python/docs/getting-started.rst

 -------------------------------------------------------

-A major feature of distributed tracing is the ability to correlate a trace across multipler services.
+A major feature of distributed tracing is the ability to correlate a trace across multiple services.
 However, those services need to propagate information about a trace from one service to the other.

 To enable this, OpenTelemetry has the concept of `propagators <https://github.com/open-telemetry/opentelemetry-specification/blob/master/specification/context/api-propagators.md>`_,